-The Yellow Perch Task Group (YPTG) was formally given four charges by the Lake Michigan Committee in May 2000, and an additional fifth charge in March 2003:
+The Yellow Perch Task Group (YPTG) was formally given four charges by the Lake Michigan Committee in May 2000, an additional fifth charge in March 2003, and an additional (informal) sixth charge in October 2008:

-- 1. Develop a Lakewide Assessment Plan for yellow perch and associated fish species by formalizing the procedures utilized to achieve compatibility of information and to standardized sampling methodology for yellow perch; - 2.
-Formally summarize, in a GLFC report, a Fisheries article, or through other means, the work previously conducted by the Yellow Perch Task Group that addressed the original hypothesis set forward for yellow perch recruitment failure; - 3.
-Identify any additional work necessary to address the original hypotheses for yellow perch recruitment failure; - 4.
-Develop and implement a lakewide population model that describes the yellow perch population in Lake Michigan providing estimates of total abundance, age and size structure, and geographical distribution. - 5.
-Complete a review of assessment data collected during 2003, and advise the LMC about potential risks to Lake Michigan yellow perch populations if current harvest regulations are maintained.
+1. Develop a Lakewide Assessment Plan for yellow perch and associated fish species by formalizing the procedures utilized to achieve compatibility of information and to standardized sampling methodology for yellow perch;

+2. Formally summarize, in a GLFC report, a Fisheries article, or through other means, the work previously conducted by the Yellow Perch Task Group that addressed the original hypothesis set forward for yellow perch recruitment failure;

+3. Identify any additional work necessary to address the original hypotheses for yellow perch recruitment failure;

+4. Develop and implement a lakewide population model that describes the yellow perch population in Lake Michigan providing estimates of total abundance, age and size structure, and geographical distribution;

+5. Complete a review of assessment data collected during 2003, and advise the LMC about potential risks to Lake Michigan yellow perch populations if current harvest regulations are maintained; and,

+6. Use results of YPTG Decision Analysis (DA) project to identify a lakewide "F", with goals of managing away from the disparity among agencies while maintaining yellow perch population(s) (i.e., sustaining recruitment).
+This might include a progressive approach with higher "F" when spawner abundance is higher.
+Additionally, resolve custody and future maintenance of the DA model.

 Charge #2 has been completed, as described in the 2006 Yellow Perch Task Group annual report (Makauskas and Clapp 2006).
-The following section of this report provides a brief summary of the progress made towards the completion of charges 1 and 3-5 during 2007-08.
+In addition, Charges #4 and #5 have, for the most part, been incorporated into Charge #6 - as an ongoing task to develop management tools and make annual recommendations to the LMC concerning current status of Lake Michigan yellow perch populations.
+The following section of this report provides a brief summary of the progress made in addressing Charges #1, #3, and #6 during 2008-09.